frgfm/drone-swarm/README.md

 # Drone swarm simulation

 DroneSwarm is a last year project for swarm behaviour simulation in an obstructed environment implemented in C++.
-It provides an environment for :
+It provides an environment for:

 - Adding moving objects linked together (swarm)
 - Defining a target that the agents will try to reach